ynoTL23/DanceGavinDance/README.md

 ---

-In an effort to learn Figma and SASS (SCSS), I thought it would be fun to recreate and slightly redesign one of the artists I listen to, Dance Gavin Dance.
+In an effort to learn [Figma](https://www.figma.com/file/kDaFfVIAs9yXYw0rBYRyOq/Dance-Gavin-Dance-Draft) and SASS (SCSS), I thought it would be fun to create a webpage for one of the artists I listen to, Dance Gavin Dance.